Treatment and Clinical Trials

 NCI's List of Cancer Clinical Trials.

-How to pay for taking part in a clinical trial is a common concern among patients and their families.
-Learn about who is expected to pay for what in a clinical trial, as well as tips for working with your insurance company.
+Information about who is expected to pay for what in a cancer clinical trial, as well as tips for working with insurance companies.

 Check for clinical trials about cancer treatment-related sexual function problems and treatment-related reproductive issues such as infertility.